maso-soup/maso-soup.github.io/README.md

 ## Description

-I'm a penetration testing and information security engineer.
+I'm a penetration tester and information security engineer.
 Currently studying for my OSCP and learning more about cloud.

 ## Content